API Reference

 Finding SessionID

-SessionID allows to continue previous conversation with a Universal Worker.
+SessionID allows to continue previous conversation with an AI Worker.
 You can only obtain it after executing an agent at least once.
 The execution result will contain the sessionID.
 You can also set the history limit in each request to control the amount of chat history used for further executions.

 For an example, check the "Execute Agent" -> "Example execution result" below.